GTPB/ELB18F/NGS.md

 **NOTE**: Given the size of fastq files (usually in the order of Gb), they are most frequently compressed as fastq.gz files.
 In fact, most tools (such as FastQC) work directly with fastq.gz to reduce space.

 **TASK**: Open a terminal. type 'fastqc' and press enter.
 The graphical interface of FastQC should appear.
 Open the file MiSeq_76bp.fastq.gz inside of the folder fastq_examples.
 Look at the different plots you obtained.
 Next, open the file MiSeq_250bp.fastq.gz.
-Press the green button when you ran FastQC on both cases.

 **QUESTION**: What information is in a FastQC report?
 <details><summary>Click Here to see the answer</summary>